metaperl/binary-martingale/README.md

     pip install -r requirements.txt

+### Setup your login info

+Copy `src\conf-example.py` to `src\conf.py` and edit it with your login info.
+There are two entries there, one for your demo account and one for your main account.

 # Time to rock!
 Sample usages

-    [~/prg/binary-martingale]$ ./main.py --username bob --password superguy1
+NOTE: you must change to the `src` folder for this to work:

+    cd binary-martingale\src

+or just `cd src` if you are already in the `binary-martingale` folder.

+    [~/prg/binary-martingale/src]$ ./main.py

-This will login to your demo account and make a series of martingale call trades (the default direction)
+Login to your demo account (configured in conf.py) and make 1 trade.

-The `username` and `password` options will be omitted from the rest of the samples.
-They are required in all cases except where you simply want to display the martingale betting sequence that will be used.
+    [~/prg/binary-martingale/src]$ ./main.py --loginas live

+Login to your live account (configured in conf.py) and make 1 trade.

+    [~/prg/binary-martingale/src]$ ./main.py --help

+Show the options to the program.

-    [~/prg/binary-martingale]$ ./main.py --lower
+    [~/prg/binary-martingale/src/]$ ./main.py --lower

-Same thing, but will issue a series of put trades
+Issue a put trade (default is call).

-    [~/prg/binary-martingale]$ ./main.py --seed-bet 4
+    [~/prg/binary-martingale/src/]$ ./main.py --seed-bet 4

-Make the initial bet 4 dollars instead of the default 1 dollar
+Make the initial bet 4 dollars instead of the default 1 dollar.

-    [~/prg/binary-martingale]$ ./main.py --step-profit 2
+    [~/prg/binary-martingale/src/]$ ./main.py --step-profit 2

-Aim for a profit of 2 dollar with each bet
+Aim for a profit of 2 dollars with each bet.

-    [~/prg/binary-martingale]$ ./main.py --step-reward .77
+    [~/prg/binary-martingale/src/]$ ./main.py --step-reward .77

-Assume Markets World will pay a 75% profit on a won wager.
+Assume Markets World will pay a 77% profit on a won wager.

-    [~/prg/binary-martingale]$ ./main.py --show-sequence
+    [~/prg/binary-martingale/src/]$ ./main.py --show-sequence

 Show the martingale sequence that will be used for betting.

+    [~/prg/binary-martingale/src/]$ ./main.py --round-step

+Round all bets to even numbers.

+    [~/prg/binary-martingale/src/]$ ./main.py --round-step --show-sequence

+Show betting sequence when you round all bets to even numbers.

+    [~/prg/binary-martingale/src/]$ ./main.py --max-hours 4

+Engage in trading for 4 hours max (default is 5)

+    [~/prg/binary-martingale/src/]$ ./main.py --sessions 3

+Engage in trading until you win 3 times (default is 1)

+    [~/prg/binary-martingale/src/]$ ./main.py --ignore-window

+If this is false (which it is by default), then do not trade between 2pm and 6pm EST, because MarketsWorld resets their systems at 5pm EST and this could interrupt a series of Martingale trades.

 # Disclaimer